 Catholic sport allows for the integral formation of body and soul, to work toward the fulfillment of building teamwork, communication, leadership and resilience.
-Participating in sports has also been proven to help kids develop positive relationships with teams and leaders, which is an important component in social and emotional development.
-Playing sports teaches students to take on challenges, work with others to achieve a common goal and bounce back when they fall short.
-It also teaches students how to win with humility and lose with grace.
+Participating in sports is an important component in social, emotional, physical and mental development.
+Research has shown that physical activity may also improve learning potential and boost academic performance.